Bernardo-Castilho/SimScript/README.md

 **SimScript** simulations are built using these classes:

-## Simulation
+## Simulation Class

 Simulations create resources (queues) and entities which execute an async **script** method that describes the actions each entity should perform.

-## Queues

-Queues represent resources that can be seized and released by entities.
-Queues keep track of their utilization and may constrain the flow of entities through the simulation.
+The **Simulation** class is abstract.
+In most cases, you will create a class that extends it to create the queues and entities you need.

-## Entities
+## Entity Class

 Entities represent active elements that execute scripts.
 Scripts are async methods that contain instructions for entities.
 Typical actions include entering and leaving **queues**, going through **delays**, and sending or waiting for **signals**.

+The **Entity** class is abstract.
+In most cases, you will create one of more classes that extend it to perform the actions required by your simulations.

+## Queue Class

+Queues represent resources that can be seized and released by entities.
+Queues keep track of their utilization and may constrain the flow of entities through the simulation.

-## Animations
+## Animation Class

 Animations use HTML or SVG elements to render entities waiting in queues or in transit between queues.